This is one place where you can always come to for many things that you will need in your journey as a Personal Support Worker.

 6. Any experience with an aggressive resident and how did you handle the situation?

-7. How many PSW’s are there during the transfer of a resident using Hoyer/mechanical lift?
+7. How many PSW’s are there during the transfer of a resident using a Hoyer/mechanical lift?

-If you wish to read an appropriate answer to the first eight questions, please click here.
+If you wish to read an appropriate answer to these questions and many more, please click on the link below.

 Having good references is very crucial and can make a difference in you getting a job or not.